sayurimizuguchi/conversation-with-discovery/README.md

 ```
 The ```"action": "callDiscovery"``` will be recognize with the code and will calling to Discovery service.
 You can see the code in the line [#90](https://github.com/sayurimizuguchi/conversation-with-discovery/blob/master/app.js#L90)

-This is [on GitHub](https://github.com/jbt/markdown-editor) so let me know if I've b0rked it somewhere.

-Props to Mr. Doob and his [code editor](http://mrdoob.com/projects/code-editor/), from which
-the inspiration to this, and some handy implementation hints, came.

 ### Documentation for using Watson Discovery and Watson Conversation